🦃 BLACK FRIDAY - SAVE 50% WITH CODE THANKS

 Los Angeles Chargers 24, Miami Dolphins 17

-Following a 3-0 start to the season, Jim Harbaugh's Chargers have now dropped three straight.
+Following a 3-0 start to the season, Jim Harbaugh's Chargers have now dropped two straight.
 Injuries have mounted up for the Bolts, who will now be without rookie running back Omarion Hampton, while offensive line studs Joe Alt and Mekhi Becton are listed as questionable for this South Beach tilt with the Dolphins.

 The combination of Hassan Haskins and Kimani Vidal will attempt to fill Hampton's shoes in the L.A. backfield.
 The duo will look to take advantage of an abysmal Miami defensive front that's allowing a league-worst 174.2 rushing yards per game to opponents.